-7. Fair Isaac's FICO score is the most widely-used credit score.
-Each year, billions of lending decisions are made using the FICO score created by Fair Isaac, which uses a secretive formula to convert a consumer's credit history into a three-digit number ranging from 300 to 850, with a higher number indicating a less risky borrower.
-"But no score says whether a specific individual will be a 'good' or 'bad' customer," says Watts.
+7. FICO score is the most widely used credit score.
+Each year, billions of lending decisions are made using a FICO score.
+The company that pioneered credit scoring uses proprietary formulas to convert a consumer's credit history into a three-digit number ranging from 300 to 850, with a higher number indicating a less risky borrower.
+"But no score says whether a specific individual will be a 'good' or 'bad' customer," a FICO spokesman says.
 "And while many lenders use FICO scores to help them make lending decisions, each lender has its own strategy, including the level of risk it finds acceptable for a given credit product.
-There is no single 'cut off score' used by all lenders," Watts says.
+There is no single 'cut-off score' used by all lenders."

-9. Credit reports for free, credit score for a price.
+9. Credit reports for free, credit score (sometimes) for a price.
 Under laws outlined in the Fair Credit Reporting Act, credit bureaus must provide consumers with a free copy of the borrower's credit report once every 12 months.
 AnnualCreditReport.com offers consumers the ability to request a free credit report from each of the three major credit bureaus.
 Meanwhile, consumers interested in viewing their credit score will need to purchase one, such as online at myFICO.com.
 A growing number of to their customers.